bibledit/old/lib/tidy/htmLawed_README.txt

   The time and memory consumed during text processing by htmLawed depends on its configuration, the size of the input, and the amount, nestedness and well-formedness of the HTML markup within the input.
 In particular, tag balancing and beautification each can increase the processing time by about a quarter.

-  The htmLawed demo:- htmLawedTest.php can be used to evaluate the performance and effects of different types of input and '$config'.
+  The htmLawed demo:- htmLawedTest can be used to evaluate the performance and effects of different types of input and '$config'.

 -- 2.5  Some security risks to keep in mind ------------------------o